wryandginger/janet/README.md

 <summary><b>📅 Generate a syllabus calendar with repeating assignments</b></summary>

 - It can overlay an ICS calendar file from upload or a weblink.
-- This means your institutional calendar can be overlayed on top of your syllabus.
+- This means your institutional calendar can be overlayed on top of your course calendar.
-- You can edit and download your completed course calendar, or cut/paste directly into an LMS (Canvas)
+- You can edit and download your completed course calendar, or cut/paste directly into an LMS (Canvas, Blackboard)

 </details>